Tribal Broadband Resources

 The USDA manages many loan and grant programs that Tribal nations can take advantage of to expand broadband access.
 One of these programs is called ReConnect.
 In past years, this program has given out loans and grants, but this program will only distribute grants in 2021.

 The FCC is charged with expanding broadband access throughout the United States.
 In particular, the FCC manages spectrum, which is key to deploying wireless broadband on Tribal lands.
 The FCC also manages the broadband mapping program.
 To learn more about broadband mapping and to submit data, go to the FCC's website: fcc.gov/BroadbandData.

 Explore the Federal Broadband Funding Guide from Common Sense.

 Federal funding is available for Tribal broadband.
 The newest opportunities include:

-$1 Billion from NTIA’s Tribal Broadband Connectivity Fund from the Consolidated Appropriations Act of 2021
+$3 Billion from NTIA’s Tribal Broadband Connectivity Program

 $20 Billion from Coronavirus State Fiscal Recovery Funds from American Rescue Plan of 2021 for Water, Sewer, or Broadband

 $100 Million Coronavirus Capital Projects Fund from American Rescue Plan of 2021 for work, education, and health monitoring, including remote options

 More Tribal broadband funding opportunities are available.
 See Congressional Research Service COVID-19 Tribal Broadband Funding Report.